 As part of the efforts to prevent violence and building on the extensive network of local monitors and insider mediators established by West Africa Network for peace building (WANEP-SL), the project will support the establishment of the National Elections Response Group (NERG) - which is co-chaired by WANEP and Inter-Religious Council and includes a network of about 20 civil society organizations, including Campaign for Human Rights and Development International (CHDRI) and Eminent Women Peace Mediators Sierra Leone (EWPMSL), among other institutions - and the District Elections Response Groups (DERG).
 The NERG and DERG meet regularly to analyse reports received from the WANEP field monitors on election related incidents and other conflicts that could trigger violence during elections and jointly agree on actions to be undertaken to avoid escalation of violence.
-Violence prevention and early response to incidents are led by the 90 WANEP insider mediators, together with religious leaders, members of the descentralised security committees and LPBBs, in close coordination and collaboration with ONS.
+Violence prevention and early response of the descentralised security committees and LPBBs, in close coordination and collaboration with ONS.
 WANEP has established a network of about 500 field monitors countrywide, mainly young people (about 40% women), who have been trained by WANEP since 2018.
 In addition, 90 insider mediators (40% women) will be deployed in key hot spots.